Helicopter Academy logo

 Helicopter Pilot Career Path

-If your goal is to become a professional helicopter pilot, the right school should help you think past the next lesson.
+If your goal is to become a professional helicopter pilot, choose a school that helps you think beyond the next lesson.
 A career path is a sequence: learn the material, fly consistently, earn the right certificates, build useful hours, and move toward the first job with a realistic plan.

-Helicopter Academy focuses that sequence around cost-effective Robinson training, early ground-school preparation, private and commercial helicopter certificates, CFI/CFII planning, and structured hour-building options for low-time pilots.
+Helicopter Academy builds that sequence around online helicopter ground school, cost-conscious Robinson training, private and commercial helicopter certificates, CFI/CFII planning, R22 time building, and practical job-path guidance for students across the United States.

 Professional helicopter pilot career training from online ground school to CFI jobs